foramsojitra/prep/README.md

 On top of the chain is Object.prototype.
 Every prototype inherits properties and methods from the Object.prototype.
 A prototype is a blueprint of an object.
 Prototype allows us to use properties and methods on an object even if the properties and methods do not exist on the current object.

+### Q : What is a prototype chain?
+A : Prototype chaining is used to build new types of objects based on existing ones.
+It is similar to inheritance in a class based language.

+The prototype on object instance is available through Object.getPrototypeOf(object) or proto property whereas prototype on constructors function is available through Object.prototype.

 ### Q : What is prototypal inheritance?
 A : When we read a property from object , and it's missing, JavaScript automatically takes it from the prototype.
 In programming, such thing is called “prototypal inheritance”.
 ```javascript